Notice of Privacy Practices

 We may use or disclose PHI for research purposes when permitted by law, such as when an Institutional Review Board or privacy board has reviewed the research proposal and plans to ensure the privacy of your PHI and determined that your authorization is not required.
 We may also use or disclose PHI about deceased patients to researchers if certain requirements are met.

 We may use and disclose a limited data set containing some of your PHI for research purposes.
 However, we will only disclose a limited data set if we enter into a data use agreement with the recipient.
+The limited data set does not contain any information that can directly identify you.

 Other Uses and Disclosures